Re-thinking the research culture?

 Personally, I believe that strong research is the vital element that makes a higher education institution useful to society.
 Its existence in the institution is, I think, even necessary to guarantee excellent teaching, because today’s students also need to learn the value of research.
 But research is worth very little if it is conducted just to meet performance indicators.
 It needs to be driven by passion, not obligation.
 And this in turn needs to be reflected in how institutional research is assessed and rewarded financially.

 So I do believe that the approach of recent decades – that universities need to be seen to be promoting research – is correct.
 But this policy should by driven by the desire to have high value research outputs, with support for working methods most likely to achieve that end.
 Enforcing a writing habit in every academic is not the same thing as promoting a university’s research excellence.
-We need to get better at distinguishing between the two.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+We need to get better at distinguishing between the two.higher education, university comment below, or link to this permanent URL from your own site.